 ²¹ More than a year later, back in Idomeni

+Shortly after returning, I develop the films.
 My film roll has been lost.
-I look at its unseeing shades of black, grey and white - they are mute, they resolutely refuse to speak.
-But I know — I attempt to know — the images they once held.
+I look at its unseeing shades of black, grey and white — they are mute, they resolutely refuse to speak.
+But I know — I attempt to know — the images they held, of those sunny hours in the sun.
 I retrace my steps, slowly, on the former camp grounds:

 At the station, an abandoned DUTY FREE shop (photo) ; a sign CAMPING IS ONLY PERMITTED IN DESIGNATED AREAS (photo).
 The police station is empty, or asleep.
 Advancing along the train tracks : the impression, at first, that this is all, that there’s nothing else (photo).
 But slowly, from the gravel, tent pegs emerge, and a few grey covers — uniform, shapeless, UNHCR ; I stop — a grey glove of a kid (photo).
 I pocket the miniature model of a car ; 30 Serbian dinars were left in the bushes ; the tricolour German flag on plastic charity bags — the German flag on Greek soil (photo).
 At times, the remnants of fires can be read upon the tracks (numerous fires were lit here).

 Painted on wood :: OPEN THE BORDER :: The writing is fragile in the dazzling light (photo).
 Steel fences accompany the country’s last meters : a few shreds of clothes floating from the barbed wire (photo).
 A small altar — no candle — next to the road (photo).
 Nothing moves (photo).

 I walk along the border wall; it is a dried up field — a solitary tree (photo), a pump (photo) ; higher up, on the hill, the remnants of a small camp (photo) — or is rather, simply, the villagers’ dumping ground ?
-One hesitates, for the language of ruin is not specific, here, rather it coarsens details and debases.
+One hesitates, for the language of ruin is not specific, here, it only coarsens details and debases.